Stock market today: Wall Street drifts near its records in another quiet day of trading

 NEW YORK (AP) — U.S. stocks are drifting around their record levels on Tuesday as Wall Street looks to be headed for another quiet day of trading.

-The S&P 500 was 0.2% higher in midday trading and on track to surpass its record set last week.
-The Dow Jones Industrial Average was up 78 points, or 0.2%, as of 11:25 a.m.
-Eastern time, and the Nasdaq composite up 0.1% a day after setting its latest all-time high.
+The S&P 500 was mostly unchanged in afternoon trading and hovering around its record set last week.
+The Dow Jones Industrial Average was up 11 points, or less than 0.1%, as of 12:59 p.m.
+Eastern time.
+The Nasdaq composite fell 0.1% a day after setting its latest all-time high.

 Indexes have climbed to records largely on expectations for the Federal Reserve to cut interest rates later this year as inflation hopefully cools.
 More reports showing big U.S. companies earning fatter profits than expected have also boosted the market.